dabamos/openadms-server/README.md

 [OpenResty](https://openresty.org/) with all required 3rd party modules.

 #### Installation on FreeBSD
-You can install the full package with:
+You can install nginx with most modules already included:

 ```
 # pkg install www/nginx-full www/lua-resty-core
 ```

-Or, build nginx from ports:
+Or, instead, build nginx from ports:

 ```
 # cd /usr/local/ports/www/nginx/